Reiki and the Chronic Pain Epidemic

 Pain Medications Are Only Part of the Solution

-For many sufferers of chronic pain, medications can help the pain.
+For many sufferers of chronic pain, CBD oil for pain has been the best option to reduce the pain.
 For other patients, pain medications may not be the best alternative.
 For example, for many patients, painkillers may interfere with other medications.
 Despite their proven results, pain medications should not be the only solution considered when attempting to assuage chronic pain.
 Medication is only one of several alternatives to treating chronic pain.

 Pain Relief Alternatives